Chacho104/proday_api/README.md

 ### Testing the API

-You can test the API endpoints using tools like [Postman](https://www.postman.com/) or [cURL](https://curl.se/).
-Also now, if you spin up the Todo App frontend application, you should be able to interact with the API.
+You can test the API endpoints using tools like [Postman](https://www.postman.com/), [cURL](https://curl.se/), or the Proday web application (see the repository proday_web for detailed setup instructions).

 ## Learn More